A polynomial invariant and duality for triangulations: A Polynomial invariant for Triangulations of an Orientable Manifold

 Consider two invariants of the embedding $L\longrightarrow M$:

 This construction is motivated by the work in \cite{Krushkal} corresponding to the case $n=1$.
-In the case $n=1$ ($M$ is a surface and $L$ is a graph in $M$) there is a geometric interpretation of the invariants $s$, $s^{\perp}$: $s$ equals twice the genus of the surface obtained as the regular neighborhood of the graph $L$ in $M$, and similarly $s^{\perp}$ is the regular neighborhood of the dual graph, see \cite{Krushkal}.
+In the case $n=1$ ($M$ is a surface and $L$ is a graph in $M$) there is a geometric interpretation of the invariants $s$, $s^{\perp}$: $s$ equals twice the genus of the surface obtained as the regular neighborhood of the graph $L$ in $M$, and similarly $s^{\perp}$ is twice the genus of the regular neighborhood of the dual graph.

-Another invariant of the embedding $S \longrightarrow M$ is
+Another invariant of the embedding $L \longrightarrow M$ is

 Note that the intersection pairing is trivial on $V\cap V^{\perp}$.
 One immediately gets a useful identity relating these invariants for any $L\subset M$: